The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

 Step 5.
 Finish Side Assembly

-Cut enough side planks to fill in space.
+Cut enough side planks to fill in the space.
 The number of planks you need will depend upon the height you make the sides.
-It should be no less than the inside ceiling height measurement found on the size chart.
+It should be no less than the inside ceiling height measurement on the size chart.
 Remember to screw about 1/2” from the top of each plank to hide the screw from the previous plank.
 Start with the bottom and work your way up.
-This way each new plank overlaps the plank below, hiding the screws.
+This way, each new plank overlaps the plank below, hiding the screws.
 Make Fill in both sides with these planks.

 Step 6.
 Repeat Step 5.

 Repeat step 5 with the other side frame you made in step 4.
 This will give you 2 side frames for your dog house.